 Presented like this I am hoping you can already recognise a process you use in your own general thinking and also how it might apply to our clinical work.
 Let us consider a fairly familiar presentation to a UK Emergency Department.

 Mrs Jones is 87 years old and has presented with an obviously broken right wrist sustained in a fall whilst putting the bins out this afternoon.
 She isn’t sure how the fall happened and admits that she may have blacked out, something that has happened twice before in the last month, once at a birthday party and once at home.
 She lives with her 88 year old husband, an ex-policeman, who is blind and so she is his main carer.
-The nurse who triaged her says she seemed a little confused on arrival and when she phoned Mrs Jones’ daughter, who lives in Dublin, she explained that she thinks her mother may be developing dementia and would like a formal assessment of this done before she is discharged home.
+The nurse who triaged her says she seemed a little confused on arrival and when she phoned Mrs Jones’ son, who lives in Dublin, he said that he thinks his mother may be developing dementia and would like a formal assessment of this done before she is discharged home.

 For many of us the above happens with ease because of years of practice* but what about those who are new to this type of situation?
 Understanding the process of Computational Thinking can help us give less experienced colleagues a structure in which to solve problems whilst also helping us to understand where and why they may be stuck when they approach us for assistance.